ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 `SharePoint admin center > Policies > Access control > Unmanaged devices`

-* Allow access from unmanaged devices: `Block access`
+* Allow access from unmanaged devices: `Allow full access from desktop apps, mobile apps, and the web`

+Note, restrictions for unmnaged devices are defined by Conditional Access policies as described in the Platform ABAC.

 `SharePoint admin center > Policies > Access control > Idle session sign-out`